Have questions or want to find out more? Give us a call! 1-877-APA-5818

 What do my genes have to do with medications?

+Genetic testing that’s done to determine someone’s possible reactions to a medication is known as pharmacogenomic testing.
+The “pharmaco” portion of the work relates to pharmacology and the study of medications, while the “genomic” part refers to your genes.
 Pharmacogenomic testing shows if your genes indicate you may be more susceptible to the possible side effects of certain medications.
 The tests can also tell us what medications may be the most effective in reducing your symptoms.
 These tests can also give us insight into how your body is genetically programmed to process certain types of medications.
+All of this information helps us determine what dose of a medication may be best suited for your mind and body to best treat your symptoms.
+Drug-gene testing only needs to be performed one time, as your genes and their programmed responses to different medicines always remain the same.

 Can testing me for one drug tell me how I’ll react to other drugs?

 No. A test will be ordered for each drug your provider is considering for you.
 There isn’t one test that tells us how you’ll react to all medications.
 Not every drug has a test yet, but many of the medications we use for treating symptoms related to mental health conditions do have genetic tests available.
+If your psychiatric medication is not working, call us at Advanced Psychiatry Associates in Folsom, California, for an appointment.
+Whether you’re new to us, or an existing patient, we’ll personalize your care and work with you to find a treatment that helps you feel better.